abdo3a/KO2Pathway/README.md

 Gene_ID    ko:KYYYYYY
 ...
 ````
-- Where Gene_ID is the identifier for the gene, and ko:KXXXXXX represents the KEGG Orthology (KO) identifier(s).
+- Where Gene_ID is the identifier for the gene, and ko: KXXXXXX represents the KEGG Orthology (KO) identifier(s).
 Multiple KOs can be separated by commas.

 exclude_terms.txt